timlovescoding/image_classifier/README.md

 ![result](pics/result4.png)

 On a testing set of 170 different images, it had an accuracy of +75%.
 I think that is pretty good considering that all of the image datasets were collected solely from Google Images and no deep learning libraries were used.
-I have actually used the same datesets with Convolutional Neural Network (CNN) trained in TensorFlow.
+I have actually used the same datesets with Convolutional Neural Network (CNN) trained in PyTorch.
 Accuracy increased up to +85% which is a great improvement but not a surprising one.
 CNN is the default neural network for computer vision application!

 ## Utilising Neural Network for image classifier